eugenetedkim/eugenetedkim/posts/nextjs-tailwindcss.md

   ✔ Would you like to customize the default import alias (@/*)? … No
 ```

-Apparently, when you don't use App Router (recommended), the pages directory isn't included.
-App Router is new and I'll have to explore using App Router in a future webLog.
+Apparently, when you _don't_ use App Router (recommended), the pages directory _is available_ and on the contrary, when using App Router, the pages directory _isn't available_.

+The App Router is _new_ and I'll have to explore using App Router in a future webLog without the pages directory, out the box, and see how things work alternatively.

+For now, I just answered "...
+No" to any of the "Would you like to..." questions.

 5. After the new Next.js application was created, I opened the current directory using Visual Studio Code:
 ```